-In short, when two people apply for a mortgage as co-borrowers, the lender uses the lowest score between the applicants to determine if you qualify for the mortgage and to set your loan terms.
-Please note that if you have scores from the three credit bureaus (Equifax, Experian and TransUnion), the lender uses your middle score.
-If you only have two scores, the lender uses the lower of the two.
+In short, when two people apply for a mortgage as co-borrowers, the lender uses the average of their median scores to determine if you qualify for the mortgage and to set your loan terms.
+Please note that if you have scores from the three credit bureaus (Equifax, Experian and TransUnion), the lender uses the middle score for the borrower to calculate the average.
+If you only have two scores, the lender uses the lower of the two to determine the average.

-For example, if your credit scores are 720, 700 and 680 and the other borrower’s scores are 700 and 670, the lender uses 700 (middle of three scores) for your credit score and 670 (lowest of two scores) for the other applicant.
-In this case the lender uses 670 to assess your mortgage application because that is the lowest score between the two borrowers.
+For example, if your credit scores are 720, 700 and 680 and the other borrower’s scores are 700 and 670, the lender uses 700 (middle of three scores) for you and 670 (lowest of two scores) for the other applicant to calculate the average score, which is 685 in this case.
+This is the score used to assess your mortgage application.

 The credit score the lender uses is important because it may affect your ability to get approved for the loan as well as you mortgage rate.
 If the credit score for one of the applicants is too low you may not qualify for the mortgage.